-This letter sets forth the parties' agreement widr respect to the issue of alternate medical coverage in the case of employees who fail to comply with the City's medical plan enrollment requirements.
+This letter sets forth the parties' agreement with respect to the issue of alternate medical coverage in the case of employees who fail to comply with the City's medical plan enrollment requirements.

 - 1. The City will offer alternate coverage for individuals who (a) are otherwise eligible under the Plan; (b) have been denied coverage under the Plan because they failed to comply with the Plan's enrollment requirements; (c) first became eligible for coverage subsequent to the close of the last most recent open enrollment period; and (d) agree to pay the required premium. - 2.
 In addition, persons who are entitled to coverage as the spouse of an eligible employee shall not be eligible for alternate coverage if the spouse is currently covered by other medical insurance.
 Also, the employee must not cover another person as spouse at the time the application for coverage is made by the employee. - 3.
 When an employee who has applied for coverage for an otherwise eligible dependent is denied coverage because of failure to meet enrollment deadlines, the employee shall be notified of the availability of the Alternative Coverage.
 The employee shall have thirty (30) days to respond to the offer of Alternative Coverage.
 The employee shall elect one of the following: - a.
 Retrospective coverage.
 Coverage shall be effective as of the date the dependent would have been eligible for coverage had the employee completed the enrollment on a timely basis.
-If the employee elects retrospective coverage, the employee must pay the required premium from the date of eligibihty through the next December 31.
+If the employee elects retrospective coverage, the employee must pay the required premium from the date of eligibility through the next December 31.
 Premium payment(s) shall be due for the period of retrospective coverage upon submission of the application.
-Premiums shall be due thereafter no later than the first day of the month for which the coverage is effective. - b.
-Prospective coverage only.
-Coverage shall be effective on the first day of the month following the month in which the required premium is submitted.
+Premiums shall be due thereafter no later than the first day of the month for which the coverage is effective.